sindresorhus/meow/readme.md

 Directory to start looking for the module package.json file.

-This option is required, its value should be `import.meta`.
+This option is required, its value must be `import.meta`.

 ##### flags